-DAYTON, OHIO, August 5, 2011 – Looking for a job?
+Looking for a job?
 You’re not alone.
 With unemployment at a soaring rate of 9.2%, according to the U.S. Bureau of Labor Statistics, many job hunters are turning to online job boards to post their resume and search for jobs.
-Your Better Business Bureau is warning job seekers to proceed with caution before sharing their personal qualifications and inquiring about jobs found online.
+Better Business Bureau of Southern Arizona is warning job seekers to proceed with caution before sharing their personal qualifications and inquiring about jobs found online.

 As much as the Internet has made searching for jobs easier, it also provides an opportunity for ID thieves and scammers to take advantage of eager—and unsuspecting—job seekers.
 It’s becoming more and more common for scammers to lure in potential candidates with phrases like, “Get rich quick – without even leaving your home!” all in the hopes of getting their personal information.
 Craigslist, Monster.com, Careerbuilder.com and now even Facebook are all breeding grounds for scammers and the like.

 “Job seekers need to be on the look out for potential scams.
-Before posting your resume to a career site or inquiring about a job, make sure you know with whom you are dealing,” said John North, BBB president and CEO.
+Before posting your resume to a career site or inquiring about a job, make sure you know with whom you are dealing,” said Kim States, BBB President.
 “Many job scammers are having candidates set up direct deposit accounts as part of the application process and making it seem as though it’s naturally part of the process to get an interview—when it’s absolutely not.”

 BBB advises job hunters to be on the look out for these red flags when conducting their job search:

-E-mails purporting to be from job posting Web sites claiming there’s a problem with a job hunter’s account.
+Emails purporting to be from job posting websites claiming there’s a problem with a job hunter’s account.
 After creating a user account on sites like Monster.com, Careerbuilder.com or Craigslist.com, a job hunter might receive an e-mail saying there has been a problem with their account or they need to follow a hyperlink to install new software.
-Phishing e-mails like this are designed to convince readers to click a link within the message to fix the issue, but actually take them to a Web site that will install malware or viruses on their computers.
+Phishing e-mails like this are designed to convince readers to click a link within the message to fix the issue, but actually take them to a website that will install malware or viruses on their computer.

 The salary and benefits offered seem too-good-to-be-true.
 The adage holds true for job offers: if the deal sounds too good to be true, it probably is.
-Phony employers might brag about exceptionally high salary potential and excellent benefits for little experience to lure unsuspecting job hunters into their scams.
+Phony employers might brag about exceptionally high salary potential and excellent benefits for little experience in order to lure unsuspecting job hunters into their scam.